krisztianloki/ess_plcfactory/doc/plcfactory.md

 In order to add further fields, modify the function definition of `createFilename()` in the file `plcfactory.py`.

 You can choose any file extension you want, and even omit an extension altogether.

+### Consistency check via Hashing

+PLC Factory is able to compute a checksum that records whether a change in the relevant data stored in CCDB has taken place.
+The corresponding tag is `#HASH`, which is to be placed in a header file.
+If this tag is present, it will be replaced by a signed 32-bit value.
+In order to compute this value, all devices and properties in a subtree of which the argument `device-name` is the root are retrieved, recursively sorted in alphabetical order and turned into a string.
+The resulting string serves as the input of the chosen hash function (`CRC32`), which maps any input to one of `2^32` outputs.
+Note that because the input space is infinite, but the output space finite, hash collisions may occur.
+This means that two different inputs may result in the same output (recall the 'Birthday Problem').
+In practice, this should not be an issue, but it may be worthwhile pointing out that hash functions that take unbounded inputs cannot guarantee uniqueness of outputs.

 ## For advanced users